opencord/voltha/voltha/adapters/tibit_olt/README.md

 curl -s -X POST http://localhost:8881/api/v1/local/devices/$OLT_ID/activate
 ```

-After this, if you retrieve the state of the OLT device, it should be enabled
+After this, if you retrieve the state of the OLT device, it should be
-and in the 'ACTIVATING' operational status:
+enabled and in the 'ACTIVE' operational status.
+If it is not in the
+'ACTIVE' operational status it is likely that the handshake with the
+OLT device was not successful.

 ```
 curl http://localhost:8881/api/v1/local/devices/$OLT_ID | jq '.oper_status,.admin_state'
-"ACTIVATING"
+"ACTIVE"
 "ENABLED"
 ```
 When the device is ACTIVE, the logical devices and logical ports should be created.
 To check